What does cc mean in email and how to use it in Mailtrim?

 - Add recipients in ‘cc’ field.
 Search for email addresses from your address book and you can add as many recipients as you want.

-- Fill all other fields and click on send.
+- Fill in all other fields and click on send.
 Your message will be delivered to both primary and secondary recipients.

 However, make sure that the additional recipients you add are directly involved with the message and will benefit from its information.
 Because most people want to receive only what they need to know.